Eric Rosen (chess player): Early life

 Rosen was born on September 3, 1993, and grew up in Skokie, Illinois.
 He is Jewish.
 At the age of 7, he learned the rules of chess while on vacation in the Bahamas.
 Rosen's first major success came at age 9, when he won the Illinois 3rd Grade State Championship.

 Attending Niles North High School, Rosen led the school's chess team to two state championships, and third place in nationals.
-In his junior year, Rosen won the 2011 U.S. K-12 Championship with a perfect 7-0 score, beating then-IM Marc Arnold in the final round.
+In his junior year, Rosen won the 2011 U.S. K-12 Championship with a perfect 7–0 score, beating then-IM Marc Arnold in the final round.
 US Chess called his clean sweep "one of the outstanding individual achievements in this tournament's history", and the Skokie Village Board named May 16, 2011, Eric Rosen Day.

 In 2011, Rosen achieved the title of FIDE Master by surpassing an Elo rating of 2300.

 Chess career

 College

 Rosen attended the University of Illinois at Urbana–Champaign for two years from 2012 to 2014, studying mathematics and computer science.
 He had been offered a full ride chess scholarship by the University of Texas at Dallas, but Rosen turned it down as it would have seen him playing for the B-Team.
 Instead, Michael Auger, the Illini Chess Club President and Rosen's future roommate, convinced him to study at Illinois.

 In his freshman year, the team competed in the Pan-American Championships for the first time since the 1970s, and tied for first with four wins and two draws, after being seeded 14th.
 This took the team to the President's Cup, the Final Four of collegiate chess, for the first time since 1991.
 Rosen's team was the only college in the Final Four which did not offer chess scholarships, and the only team without a coach or Grandmaster.
 In a "fairy tale story", the team made it to the President's Cup again in 2014, after placing 3rd at the Pan-American Championships.

 In 2015, Rosen transferred to Webster University on a chess scholarship.
 Webster had won the President's Cup in both of Rosen's previous appearances in that event.
 Playing for Webster University SPICE (Susan Polgar Institute for Chess Excellence), he was trained by Susan Polgar, the former Women's World Champion.
 In 2017, Rosen graduated from Webster University with a B.A. in Interactive Digital Media.
+He now lives in St. Louis, Missouri, not far from its renowned and eponymous chess club.